PRECIOUS-Gold extends gains on stock rout, Middle East tensions

 safe-haven bids for the metal.

-by 0718 GMT.
-On Monday, the metal jumped as much as 2.2 percent
+0044 GMT.
+On Monday, the metal had jumped as much as 2.2 percent

 to a four-week high of $1,083.30, before ending the day up 1.3